Ryo Hirakawa: 2013–2015

 Hirakawa joined the Toyota Young Driver Program (TDP) and made his Super Formula Championship debut in 2013 with the Toyota-powered Team LeMans.
 At 19 years of age, Hirakawa was the youngest driver in the championship.
 He finished his debut season 11th in the championship standings, with a best finish of fourth at the double-header finale at Suzuka Circuit.
 That same year, Hirakawa tested an IndyCar for Dale Coyne Racing at Sonoma Raceway.

-In 2014, he scored his first Super Formula podium finish in the 13 July race at Fuji Speedway, finishing second after running off track while leading on the final lap.
+In 2014, Hirakawa scored his first Super Formula podium finish in the 13 July race at Fuji Speedway, finishing second after running off track while leading on the final lap.
 Kazuki Nakajima claimed the race victory.
 Hirakawa improved to eighth in the championship.
 Hirakawa remained at Team LeMans for 2015, joined by ex-Formula One driver Kamui Kobayashi.
-Hirakawa finished eighth in the championship for the second consecutive season, recording five top eight finishes.
+Hirakawa finished eighth in the championship for the second consecutive season, recording five top-eight finishes.